VCU-ERB/xfig-3.2.8a/readme.md

 # XFIG - Facility for Interactive Generation of figures under X11

-Xfig is a menu-driven tool that allows the user to draw and manipulate objects interactively in an X window.
+XFig is a menu-driven tool that allows the user to draw and manipulate objects interactively in an X window.
 The resulting pictures can be saved, printed on postscript printers, or converted to a variety of other formats (e.g. to allow inclusion in LaTeX documents).